Vanbliser/studypadi/studypadi-api/README.md

 - api/v1/submit-material POST

 ### Description
-- modules/ :endpoint to get all modules, or create modules using a list of module objects
+- modules/ :endpoint to get all modules, or create/update modules using a list of module objects with the following parameter:
+  - id (int, optional-include if you want to update an existing module)
+  - title (string)
+  - description (string)
+- submodules/  :same as above with an additional module_id required parameter. submodules must belong to a module.
+  - id (int, optional-include if you want to update an existing submodule)
+  - module_id (int)
+  - title (string)
-- submodules/
+  - description (string)
-- sections/
+- sections/  :same as above with a required submodule_id parameter
-- topics/
+- topics/  :same as above with a required submodule_id parameter
-- user/
+- user/  :returns an object representing the current authenticated user.
-- user/quiz/
+- user/quiz/ :returns a list of all quizzes taken by the current user, or a single quiz if you provide a quizid value
-- user/quiz/prefilled/
+- user/quiz/prefilled/  :same as above just prefilled quiz
-- user/quiz/realtime/
+- user/quiz/realtime/  :same as above, just realtime quiz
-- user/quiz/revision-test/
+- user/quiz/revision-test/ :same as above, just revision-test quiz
-- quiz/
-- quiz/question/
+- quiz/  :returns a list of quizzes following the support query strings. precedence is as follows quizid > educatorid > topicid > sectionid > submoduleid > moduleid > quizname == educatorname == search
+- quiz/question/  :returns all questions associated with a quiz provided by the quizid parameter
-- quiz/generate/ :generate quiz. takes in (module, submodule, section, topic, question_type, difficulty, algorithm), where:
+- quiz/generate/ :generate quiz by applying the following filter (module, submodule, section, topic, question_type, difficulty, algorithm), where:
   - QUESTION_TYPE
       - AIG: AI Generated quiz
       - EDQ: Educator quiz